guneyafrika2023-design/excellon2sketch/README.md

+# How to export the .drl file from Diptrace PCB Layout
+1. Select File -> Export -> N/C Drill
+2. In the dialog, press the Auto button.
+This causes automatic selection of tool tags for each separate hole diameter.
+3. Selaect "Export All" and save the .drl file

 # How to run it in Fusion 360
 1. Open Fusion 360 and go to the **UTILITIES** tab.
 2. Click **ADD-INS** → **Scripts and Add-Ins**.
 3. Under **Scripts**, press the **+** button to create a new **Python** script (for example, name it `ExcellonToSketch`).